cerenkilinc/ckilinc/README.md

-# The Relationship Between Social Well-Being and Crime: A Cross-Country Analysis of Happiness, Education, and Health Indicators
+# The Relationship Between Social Well-Being and Crime:  Analysis of Happiness, Education, and Health Indicators for Turkey

 ## Introduction
-This project investigates how social and economic well-being factors such as happiness, education, and life expectancy influence crime perception across countries.
-Using international data from Kaggle and the World Bank, it analyzes whether higher education levels, longer life expectancy, and greater happiness contribute to safer societies.
-The goal is to uncover which social indicators best explain global differences in crime rates.
+This project investigates how social and economic well-being factors such as happiness, education, and life expectancy influence crime perception for Turkey.
+Using  data from Kaggle and the World Bank, it analyzes whether higher education levels, longer life expectancy, and greater happiness contribute to safer socities.
+The goal is to uncover which social indicators best explain the crime rate.

 ---
 ## Motivation / Problem Definition
-Crime is not only a legal concern but also a mirror of a nation’s social and economic well-being.
-Education, health, and happiness are often considered key factors that can reduce criminal activity, yet the nature of these relationships varies widely across regions and cultures.
-This project seeks to uncover whether societies with higher levels of education, stronger health outcomes, and greater happiness tend to experience lower crime rates.
-By quantifying these links, the study aims to highlight how social development and overall well-being can contribute to building safer and more stable communities.
+Crime is not only a legal concern but also a reflection of a nation’s social and economic conditions.
+In Turkey, social factors such as education, health, and overall happiness can influence how safe people feel in their communities.
+This project aims to explore how these key well-being indicators education rate, life expectancy, and happiness level relate to the country’s crime perception in 2022.
+By focusing on Turkey, the study seeks to provide a clear snapshot of how social development and quality of life correspond with perceived safety within a single national context.

 ---
 ## Research Questions / Hypotheses